LSAT light machine gun: 2016 developments

 During 2016 the LSAT program advanced the 7.62mm LMG to TRL 7, with range testing.
 It also finished development on the 6.5mm derivative of the 7.62mm CT cartridge and tested that as well.
 The program had by the end of 2016 demonstrated the target weight savings and moved on to more capable longer range 6.5mm ammunition.

 2018 developments

 In July 2018, the US Army announced a new, different program to develop a replacement for the M249 light machine gun, with six companies, including Textron, competing to develop the Next Generation Squad Weapon Program (NGSW), replacing the SAW, as well as develop ammunition for it that is at least 20% lighter.

-Physical requirements stated a target of 12 lbs (5.44 Kg) and 35 inches (890 mm) of length using an Army-desired 6.8mm bullet.
+Physical requirements stated a target of 12 lb and 890 mm of length using an Army-desired 6.8mm bullet.
 The NGSW-AR contracts awarded July 2018 include prototypes and ammunition which would be delivered for Army evaluation in June 2019.
 Both NGSW-R and NGSW-AR prototypes were to be eventually tested.
 The NGSW program effectively replaced the LSAT program.